Central National-Gottesman

+In 2023, Forbes ranked CNG #58 in their list of America's Largest Private Companies with total revenue of $9.3B (Estimated).

 History

 Founded in Manhattan, New York City, in 1886 as M. Gottesman & Company, the firm was substantially expanded under his son D.S.
 Gottesman in the first half of the 20th century.
-The company has continued to grow both organically and through acquisition.
+When D.S.
+Gottesman first started, he was a founding partner of The Central National Bank in New York City, which, through a series of mergers, the bank became part of JPMorgan Chase & Co.
+After the sale of the bank, the paper company has continued to grow both organically and through acquisition.
 In 1984 CNG entered the paper distribution business in the Northeast and Mid-Atlantic regions of United States through the acquisition of Lindenmeyr Paper Corporation, followed by D.F.
 Munroe Company in 1988, Communication Paper Corporation in 1991, and Perkins & Squier Company in 1998.

 Expansion

 CNG's paper distribution business expanded its geographical footprint in the next decade, opening branches in new locations–Richmond, Chicago, Milwaukee and Durham, NC–as well acquiring several paper distributors in existing markets: the Hudson City Division of Frank Parsons, Inc. in 2009; the Frank Parsons Fine Paper Division in 2010; Hudson Valley Paper Company in 2011; and both Domtar Corporation's Ariva paper merchant business and Bradner Central's paper distribution business in 2013.
 Geographic expansion continued with the purchase of Spicers Paper, Inc. and Kelly Paper on the West Coast in 2012.
 In 2015 CNG entered the Canadian paper distribution market with the acquisition of Spicers Canada.

+With continued expansion, CNG moved their headquarters from 100 Park Ave in Manhattan to Purchase, NY.
+Today, about 250 employees are based in the Purchase, NY headquarters.

 Other areas of CNG continued to expand as well, including the 2013 acquisition of A.T.
 Clayton, a leading distributor of paper for the magazine, catalogue and direct mail segment.
 CNG entered the plywood trading business in 2014 through the purchase of Hudson Trading and the North American operations of the Danish forest products company DHL.

 After opening an office in Puerto Rico in 2017, CNG now distributes structural steel and semi-finished aluminum products.

 In May 2019, CNG's Spicers Paper Division announced it had acquired Premiere Packaging Industries, Inc (PPI), a full-line packaging and office supply distributor based in Southern California.
 PPI's President John Luyben will continue to serve as President and will report to Spicers President Jan Gottesman.